Perspective | The Taylor Heinicke experience is nerve-racking, but it’s giving Washington a chance

 With Heinicke, the line between frustration and celebration is often as thin as an eyelash.
 But there’s a fighter in him — and plenty of winning traits, too — that makes him a fit for a team still trying to balance player development and competitiveness.
 He doesn’t appear to be the long-term answer at quarterback, but he has just enough moxie to fend off questions in the interim.

 “I love that dude,” linebacker Cole Holcomb said.
 “Man, Heinicke — he’s a little baller.
 He’s a grinder.
 Doesn’t matter what happens, he goes out there and slings it.
-If he throws a pick, he shakes it off and let’s go.”
+If he throws a pick, he shakes it off and lets go.”

 It’s rare for a team to take on the characteristics of a temporary quarterback.
-It’s happening with Washington, however.
+But it’s happening with Washington.
 His play, good and bad, embodies this squad.
+Football players most admire toughness and determination, and those are the traits that define Heinicke’s underdog charm.
+In victory, his teammates were effusive in praising his ability to bounce back.

+“He keeps showing you why he needs to be our quarterback,” defensive tackle Jonathan Allen said.

+Allen acknowledged he doesn’t get to make those decisions, but for a player who isn’t into delivering headline material, his words reverberated.
+The locker room sentiment matters.
+It doesn’t mean as much as a keen front office evaluation.
+It doesn’t mean as much as the obvious concerns about Heinicke’s limitations.
+But these players are living in the now, and Heinicke has turned himself into the man for this moment.
+So if it’s time to get emotional and make a “That’s my quarterback!” declaration, even the skeptics must pretend to have tears in their eyes, too.

 It’s now December, officially late in the season, and the team has something to play for: one of the NFC’s final two playoff spots.
 When you simplify the objective for Heinicke and his teammates — just scrap until it’s over — they become worthy of intrigue.

 Welcome back to the Washington Gutter Climb.
 Guess it’s an annual thing now.
 For the second straight year, Coach Ron Rivera’s club has cobbled together a four-game winning streak, defying another feeble start to the season, persisting in ways that past versions of the franchise couldn’t, embracing another gift-wrapped, lowball playoff opportunity.